 I don’t know why it took me so long to do anything like this, but now that I have, I don’t think I’ll ever go back.
 It has been so freeing to know at a glance when the majority of our expenses will come up over the course of the year, and it’s taken away the constant pings of stress I was having whenever I’d forgotten (yet another) random expense that only came up once a year.

 Below I’ll detail what my spreadsheet contains and the benefits of using one, along with specific examples.
-If you want to receive a free screenshot of what my sample spreadsheet looks like, you can sign up for that HERE, which will also sign you up for my email list.
-If you want to download an editable version of the spreadsheet for your own use, you can buy that from my Etsy shop HERE for just $1.99.
+If you want to actually see an example of the spreadsheet I use and download an editable version of it for your own use, you can buy that from my Etsy shop HERE for just $1.99.

 Note: There may be affiliate links to books, products, or services mentioned.